lpereira/lwan/README.md

 to serve pages from a scripting language such as PHP.

 > :bulb: **Note:** This is a preliminary version of this module, and
 > as such, it's not well optimized and some features are missing.
-Of
-> note, requests that send a body (e.g. POST requests) won't work because
-> Lwan does not implement the STDIN record yet.

 | Option | Type | Default | Description |
 |--------|------|---------|-------------|